hhandika/jd/README.md

 jd --set "http://ezp.lib.unimelb.edu.au/login?url="
 ```

-You can find exproxy url in in Paperpile database [here](https://paperpile.com/guides/proxy-list/)
+You only need to do this once.
+You can find EZProxy url in in Paperpile database [here](https://paperpile.com/guides/proxy-list/)

 ## Usage